Xiangyang1984/Gcluster/README.md

 	################################################################
 	Ok, interested_gene_generation.pl works success!

-Once all tests have passed then you are ready to start using the OrthoMCL pipeline.
+Once all tests have passed then you are ready to start using the Gcluster.
 If you wish to test the grid scheduler mode of the pipeline please change **-s fork** to **-s sge** and re-run the tests.

 ## Usage
 ---------------